sshead/dotfiles/README.md

 - Did you remember to save all important documents from non-iCloud directories?
 - Did you save all of your work from apps which aren't synced through iCloud?
 - Did you remember to export important data from your local database?
-- Did you update [mackup](https://github.com/lra/mackup) to the latest version and run `mackup backup`?
+- Did you backup config settings from apps?
+For example, look at all the dotfiles and directories in $HOME to see what things you might want to backup and restor.
+(We used to be able to use Mackup for this, but it no longer works.
+Maybe search for a replacement!)

 ### Setting up your Mac